Mocha Cake Layers

-Slowly add in 7 cups of Domino® Confectioners Sugar, 1 cup at a time.
+Slowly add in 7 cups of Domino® Powdered Sugar, 1 cup at a time.
 Scrape down the sides and bottom of the bowl with a rubber spatula as needed.

 Mix on a low speed until the ingredients are fully incorporated and the desired consistency is reached.